monkey-projects/website/docs/content/conditions.md

  :category :builds
  :related [["jobs" "Jobs"]
            ["builds" "Builds"]
-	   ["plugins" "Plugins"]]}
+	   ["plugins" "Plugins"]
+	   ["commit-changes" "Changed files"]]}

 In many situations your builds will differ depending on the situation.
-For example, you'll only want to deploy building a release, or when building from the `main` branch.
+For example, you'll only want to deploy building a release, or when building from the `main` branch, or when files in a specific directory have been touched.
 And your deployment strategies may differ depending on the environment where you'll be deploying (`staging` vs. `production`).
-For this, you'll need conditions.
+For this, you'll need **conditions**.

 ## Types of Conditions